pexip/os-bidict/README.rst

 and I have 15+ years of professional experience delivering software and support to companies successfully.

-You can also sponsor my work through platforms like GitHub Sponsors.
+You can also sponsor my work through several platforms, including GitHub Sponsors.
 See the `Sponsoring <#sponsoring>`__ section below for details, including rationale and examples of companies supporting the open source projects they depend on.